yamunariver/Az104/README.md

+## You create an Azure Storage account.

+You need to create a lifecycle management rule to move blobs to Cool storage if the blobs have not been used for 30 days.

+What should you do first?

+Select only one answer.

+` `

+`Enable access tracking.`

+`Enable versioning for blobs.`

+`Refresh the blob inventory.`

+`Rotate the storage account keys.`

+`A lifecycle management rule can be used to move or delete blobs automatically.
+The rule can be based on the time the blob was last modified or the time the blob was last accessed (read or write).
+To perform an action based on the access time, access tracking must be enabled.
+This can incur additional storage costs.`

 ## You have an Azure subscription that contains 20 virtual networks and 500 virtual machines.

 You deploy a new virtual machine named VM501.